pybricks/pybricks-micropython/README.md

 ## Differences with other LEGO MicroPython Implementations

-We recommend that beginning users start with the official LEGO Python apps.
+Since Pybricks support for MINDSTORMS and SPIKE Prime is still in beta, we recommend that beginning users start with the official LEGO Python apps.
 Read more about the differences on the Pybricks [about page][about page].

 # How can I help?
-If you've got any of the hubs listed above, the best way to help right now is to try out the beta release of [Pybricks Code][Pybricks Code].
+If you've got any of the hubs listed above, the best way to help right now is to try out the beta release of [Pybricks Code][Pybricks Code Beta].
 You may run into issues or bugs.
 Please let us know by opening an [issue][issue tracker].
 Thanks!

 If you enjoy using Pybricks, please